 Disclosure of Material Connection: Some of the links in the post below are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Regardless, I only recommend products or services I use personally and believe will add value to my readers.
 I am disclosing this in accordance with the Federal Trade Commission’s 16 CFR, Part 255: “Guides Concerning the Use of Endorsements and Testimonials in Advertising.”

 How Does Roku Work

 Ok, so basically the Roku is a small unit that connects to your home network and allows you to access tons of different content from one place.
 How does Roku work?
-If you’ve heard of Amazon Fire TV, Chromecast, Apple TV, etc then you are already somewhat familiar with what it is that the Roku does.
-Now, I hesitated to make the jump to this type of device because I thought that my TV could handle all of these stuff.
+If you’ve heard of Amazon Fire TV, Chromecast, Apple TV, etc, then you are already somewhat familiar with what it is that the Roku does.
+Now, I hesitated to make the jump to this type of device because I thought that my TV could handle all of this stuff.
 I was halfway correct because my smart TV did offer Netflix, but it had NO capability to add additional apps.
-Plus, I didn’t really care for the way I could access apps through the TV and it annoyed me more often than not.
-If you feel like you’re in the same boat then a Roku may be for you!
+Plus, I didn’t care for the way I could access apps through the TV, and it annoyed me more often than not.
+If you feel like you’re in the same boat, then a Roku may be for you!

 Sounds good, but is it hard to use?

-Once you’ve loaded up the Roku box you’ll have access to lots of channels or apps, however you want to think about them.
-These include premium (subscription only) channels like Netflix, Hulu, Amazon Prime TV, HBO Go, etc. There are also free options like Pandora, PBS kids, Crackle, etc. These are ALL in one place and I haven’t looked for a channel yet that I couldn’t find.
+Once you’ve loaded up the Roku box, you’ll have access to lots of channels or apps.
+However you want to think about them.
+These include premium (subscription only) channels like Sling TV, Netflix, Hulu, Amazon Prime TV, HBO Go, etc. There are also free options like Pandora, PBS kids, Crackle, etc. These are ALL in one place, and I haven’t looked for a channel yet that I couldn’t find.